mgroves/EmpiriCall/README.md

 I know this isn't a lot to go on, but I will try to create more docs on this later.

+If you want to write your own RabbitMQ consumer service, I recommend checking out EasyNetQ (see issue #1 for more information).

 # License

-EmpiriCall, EmpiriCall.Data, EmpiriCall.Data.SQLServer are all licensed under the MIT License: http://choosealicense.com/licenses/mit/
+EmpiriCall, EmpiriCall.Data, EmpiriCall.Data.SQLServer, and EmpiriCall.Data.RabbitMQ.* are all licensed under the MIT License: http://choosealicense.com/licenses/mit/

 # Stuff that still needs done

-* Performance testing / adjustments: maybe batching? maybe async or Mongo/Couch fire&forget?
+* Creating GitHub issues for the items listed below.
-* Auth, since EmpiriCall runs in production, access should be restricted
+* Auth, since EmpiriCall runs in production, console access should be restricted
 * More reports for username, custom values, date/time.
-* Ability to add/edit feature mapping in the UI.
+* Ability to add/edit/export feature mapping in the UI.
 * Better looking console/reports.
 * Move these docs into a wiki, flesh them out a bit more.